 Top 11 Haunted Places In Kolkata

-Let’s zoom and view Kolkata through spooky lenses.
+Let’s zoom in and view Kolkata through spooky lenses.
 The stories about the places are unending and quite interesting too.
-So, are you ready to boost your interest into the amazing horror places in Kolkata.
+So, are you ready to boost your interest in the amazing horror places in Kolkata?
 It’s unnerving and we bet you’ll be visualizing our words and get goosebumps even in daylight.
 Here are the 9 shortlisted haunted places in Kolkata:

 1. National Library – Eerie Stories Surround

-Haunting Incidents: In 2010, while restoration work was on, Ministry of Culture and Archeological Survey of India discovered a door-less secret room on the ground floor.
-People believed with rumours that the hidden room is nothing but erstwhile secret chamber during the British rule.
+Haunting Incidents: In 2010, while restoration work was on, the Ministry of Culture and Archeological Survey of India discovered a door-less secret room on the ground floor.
+People believed with rumours that the hidden room is nothing but an erstwhile secret chamber during British rule.

 Visiting hours: 9:30 am-8:00pm